dalesgit/zettelkasten/proper-20c-draft1.md

 Among the earliest passages in the gospels, as we have inherited them, are gatherings of sayings.
 In the years around the time of Jesus, there were other such collections of sayings.
 An example is found in the text called the **Pirke Aboth**, The "Sayings of the Fathers".
-One of them reads like this:
+From the generation before Jesus, Rabbi Hillel said,

-(Rabbi Hillel said) "If I am not for myself, who will be for me?
+"If I am not for myself, who will be for me?
 And when I am for myself alone, what am I?
-And if not now, when?"
-(Pirkei Avot 1:14).
+And if not now, when?" (**Pirkei Avot** 1:14).

 This powerful statement emphasizes the importance of self-care and personal responsibility, while also cautioning against narcissism and the need for